IvetteMTapia/Capstone-2_Deep_Learning/README.md

 There are several files contained in this repository that were created in the course of the project's workflow.
 The most important project products are as follows:

 + Data Wrangling Code: Cleaning and wrangling the data was a multi-step process due to the size and format of the data.
-To see a flow chart of the data cleaning steps go here.
-Find data wrangling code here.
+The data was first obtained as 300+ .dbc files (encompassing the years 2015 - 2018) from the publically accesible DataSUS database provided by the Brazilian Ministry of Health.
+Then, the Dbc files were converted to R dataframes, and the frames were concatenated to create larger CSV files for each year.
+For more details of data wrangling steps go [here.](https://github.com/IvetteMTapia/Capstone-2_Deep_Learning/blob/master/Reports-Graphics/Conversion%20and%20Data%20Wrangling%20Process.pdf)

+>

++ Data Sample: Due to the memory cost of the files, I drew a proportional random sample, totalling 40% of the available data.
+Once the data has been cleaned train, test and validation sets were created.
+Find code here for data wrangling and here for training, testing and validation samples.

++ Exploratory Analysis: Results of the data exploratory analysis.

-Deep Learning Model Files: Implementation of song popularity, artist popularity, item collaborative filetering and Ranking Matrix Factorization.
-Find recomender system code here.
++ Deep Learning Model:  Implementation of song popularity, artist popularity, item collaborative filetering and Ranking Matrix Factorization.
+Find recomender system code [here].

++ Reference: This folder containes files that were used throughout the project as reference.

-Report: This report contains in detail business motivation, data wrangling, exploratory analysis, deep learning model architecture, model prerformance results including testing and Kfold cross-validation.
++ Report: This report contains in detail business motivation, data wrangling, exploratory analysis, deep learning model architecture, model prerformance results including testing and Kfold cross-validation.
 Additionally, the report includes recomendations on how to improvethe performance of the model and outlines alternatives.
 Find full report here.

-Presentation: The presentation sumarizes the project motivation, findings of exploratory analysis and recomender implementation.
++ Presentation: The presentation sumarizes the project motivation, findings of exploratory analysis and deep learning model implementation.
 Find summary presentation here.